New World Order (professional wrestling): Hostile Takeover Match

 After the match, the fans that had moments ago been cheering Hogan began to show their disgust toward their now-former hero and his new friends by beginning to throw cups, cans, and assorted trash into the ring.
 In the midst of the chaos, "Mean" Gene Okerlund came to the ring and demanded an explanation.
 Hogan justified his actions by saying he was bored with WCW and had grown tired of constantly pandering to the fans, especially considering that more and more of them had started to turn on him since he had joined the company in 1994.
-During the interview, Hogan proclaimed that he, Hall and Nash were "the new world order of wrestling", giving the group its name – the New World Order.
+During the interview, Hogan proclaimed that he, Hall and Nash were "the new world order of wrestling", formally giving the group its name which had been coined by Larry Zbyszko on commentary a week before – the New World Order.

 The show closed with the three wrestlers continuing to taunt the fans, who booed and pelted them with garbage.
 Wrapping up the event on pay-per-view, a still-stunned Tony Schiavone said: "Hulk Hogan, you can go to hell... straight to hell".
 The night after Bash at the Beach, Hall and Nash appeared on Nitro without Hogan, attempting to attack Sting, Arn Anderson and Randy Savage, but were held back by WCW security.
 On the July 15, 1996 edition of Nitro, Hogan returned wearing all black and helped Hall and Nash attack Lex Luger and Big Bubba Rogers during the Nitro main event.
 He then made a challenge to then-reigning WCW World Heavyweight Champion, The Giant, for Hog Wild in August.
 On the July 29, 1996 episode of Nitro, The Outsiders attacked Arn Anderson, the American Males (Marcus Bagwell and Scotty Riggs) and Rey Misterio Jr., the latter of whom Nash threw head-first into the side of a WCW production truck before leaving in a limousine.